jupl/aang-template-brunch/README.md

 The name of an established Angular module.
 This module will be used to access `$templateCache`.
 The default value is `app`.

 ### `pathToSrc`
-A function to be able to transform the path of the file with the extension omitted. (ex: `app/templates/sample`) The default value is a function that just returns the path without modification.
+A function to be able to transform the path of the file. (ex: `app/templates/sample.html`) The default value is a function that just returns the path without modification.

 ### `jadeOptions`
 Local data that can be injected into Jade templates when compiling.
 The default value is an empty object.